---

 ### Why do AI models like ChatGPT prefer bullet points over paragraphs?

-**Bullet points increase token density by removing connective prose and forcing each item to carry its own semantic weight.** This creates clean, discrete units that map directly to AI sub-queries, whereas paragraphs require higher processing overhead to identify sentence boundaries and infer answers.
+**Bullet points increase token density by removing connective prose and creating clean, discrete units that map directly to AI sub-queries.** This structure reduces the processing overhead required for a model to identify sentence boundaries and infer answers, which significantly lowers citation error rates compared to narrative blocks.

 ### How does AI Search Optimization differ from traditional SEO?

-**AI Search Optimization focuses on machine extractability and token efficiency rather than traditional signals like backlinks and keyword density.** While SEO evaluates page authority to surface a URL, AI optimization ensures a model can synthesize and cite specific facts from the content during Retrieval-Augmented Generation (RAG).
+**AI Search Optimization (GEO) focuses on machine extractability and token efficiency, whereas traditional SEO focuses on keyword density and backlink profiles to rank a URL.** While SEO aims to surface a link for a human to click, GEO ensures that an AI model can synthesize and cite specific facts from the content to compose its own answer.

 ## Related Pages